UPDATED: FEBRUARY 2022

-As the temperatures start to drop, we tend to stay indoors and use up more power in our home.
-We run our heaters, lights, appliances, and other electronic devices all day long, which means a greater chance of overloading our home’s electrical system.
+As the winter weather approaches, we tend to stay indoors and use up more power in our home.
+We run our water heater, lights, appliances, and other electronic devices all day long, which means a greater chance of overloading our home’s electrical system.

 Strong winds, snow, ice, and sleet also pose a threat to power lines and electrical equipment.
-And when the weather gets too severe, it becomes more difficult and dangerous for technicians to repair damaged equipment.
-When this happens, we could be without powers for hours – even days.
+And when the extreme weather hits, it becomes more difficult and dangerous for technicians to repair damaged equipment.
+When this happens, we could be without power for hours – even days.

-We all want to feel comfortable and safe during the winter months, and the last thing we need is to find ourselves without power.
-Fall is the perfect time to maintain our generators in preparation for the winter months.
-It’s important to identify and fix issues with our generators before the low temperatures set in.
+We all want to feel comfortable and safe during the cold temperatures of the cold weather, and the last thing we need is to find ourselves without power.
+Fall is the perfect time to maintain our generators in preparation for the cold weather.
+Winterization of your generator allows you to identify and fix issues with our generators before the low temperatures set in.

-Here are some tips on how to winterize your generator:
+Here are some tips on how to winterize a generator: